AnsTri-08/Design-and-Noise-analysis-of-CMOS-ineverter/README.md

   I reduced the load capacitance because we need the high supply voltage for high performance.
   ![](IMAGES/avg_power_lowC.png)
   We can see that by reducing load capacitance the average power consumed has reduced to 16.7uW.

+  ## =>Summary

+  This project explored the design and analysis of a CMOS inverter using the Skywater 130nm PDK and tools like Xschem and Ngspice.
+Detailed NMOS and PMOS simulations helped in defining design parameters.
+The CMOS inverter's performance was evaluated through DC and transient analysis, focusing on noise margins, propagation delay, and rise and fall times.
+Additionally, power analysis was conducted, showing that reducing supply voltage, load capacitance, and switching activity can significantly reduce power dissipation.
+The results demonstrate the importance of balancing design trade-offs to optimize inverter performance.